16th Guards Rifle Division: Battle of Königsberg

-Also on January 22, the remainder of 11th Guards Army reached the Kurisches Haff along with elements of 43rd and 39th Armies, before developing its attack to the southwest and forcing the Pregel River.
+Also on January 22, the remainder of the 11th Guards Army reached the Kurisches Haff, along with elements of 43rd and 39th Armies, before developing its attack to the southwest and forcing the Pregel River.
 On January 30, the 16th Guards Corps reached the Frisches Haff, cutting off the German Königsberg grouping from the south while the 8th and 36th Guards Corps attacked some of the city's fortifications from the march and captured several permanent concrete structures.
-However, a powerful counterattack by elements of Panzergrenadier Division Großdeutschland against 16th Corps soon restored communications with the fortress.
-On February 9, these three Soviet armies operating close to Königsberg were transferred to 1st Baltic Front while 3rd Belorussian focused on eliminating the large group of German forces in the western regions of East Prussia.
+However, a powerful counterattack by elements of Panzergrenadier Division Großdeutschland against the 16th Corps soon restored communications with the fortress.
+On February 9, these three Soviet armies operating close to Königsberg were transferred to 1st Baltic Front, while 3rd Belorussian focused on eliminating the large group of German forces in the western regions of East Prussia.
 As of February 24, the 1st Baltic was redesignated as the Zemland Group of Forces with the three armies and 3rd Air Army under command, now back as part of 3rd Belorussian Front.

-Before Königsberg could be reduced it was necessary to isolate it again.
-For this offensive the 11th Guards Army was detached from the Zemland Group.
+Before Königsberg could be reduced, it was necessary to isolate it again.
+For this offensive, the 11th Guards Army was detached from the Zemland Group.
 On March 13, the attack to the southwest began, following a 40-minute artillery preparation.
 The German forces put up particularly fierce resistance against the Army, which was attacking in the direction of Brandenburg.
-Its left flank was able to advance 2 to 3 km and the attack continued into the night and the following day through dense fog.
+Its left flank was able to advance 2 to 3 km, and the attack continued into the night and the following day through dense fog.
 On March 15, the 36th Guards Corps captured Wangitt on the Frisches Haff, again cutting communications with the city, and three days later helped to take the strongpoint of Ludwigsort.
 By March 26, the 11th Guards was mopping up German remnants and preparing to return to the Zemland Group.